Portal

 Registering Information Officers

 The Information Officers are required, in terms of Section 55(2) of POPIA, to take up their duties only after being registered with the Regulator.
-The registration of Information Officers can be done on the Regulator’s online Information Officer Portal
+The registration of Information Officers can be done on the Regulator’s E-Services Portal

 Your duties as the Information officer